Skip to main content

 "The mission of BYU–Hawaii is to prepare students of Oceania and the Asian Rim to be lifelong disciples of Jesus Christ and leaders in their families, communities, chosen fields, and in building the kingdom of God."

-2.1 Conditions of Employment
+3.1 Conditions of Employment Policies

 Consistent with these purposes and expectations, it is a condition of employment that all BYU–Hawaii personnel (including student employees)